Recommended children's booklists sorted by age or topic

 growth mindset topic icon

 The term ‘growth mindset’ has seen a recent trend in education, but the principles behind it are ones that many parents and teachers have tried to cultivate in children for years.
-Teaching children to embrace new challenges, learn positively from mistakes, persevere with difficult tasks and develop resilience in learning are all key parts of having a growth mindset.
-We’ve put together a list of some of the best children’s books for promoting a growth mindset in young learners.
+We’ve put together a list of recommended books to promote a growth mindset among primary school children.

 Books about trying new challenges